 Automation becomes the clear cost leader.
 At 500 invoices per month with a mid-range BPO rate of $2.50 and an automation cost of roughly $0.50 per invoice, the direct cost difference is approximately $1,000 per month before accounting for hidden costs.
 Add error correction and management overhead, and the gap widens.

-Accounts payable automation ROI at this tier comes from three factors: lower per-invoice cost, reduced error rates, and processing times of 1 to 8 seconds per page that keep approval workflows moving without delays.
+For accounts payable data entry services at this tier, the ROI comes from three factors: lower per-invoice cost, reduced error rates, and processing times of 1 to 8 seconds per page that keep approval workflows moving without delays.

 1,000+ invoices per month